Last updated May 23, 2026

 the household as medicine

-Hygieia in Cancer names the wellness pattern that lives in the domestic atmosphere: the kitchen, the bed, the bath, the room you eat in.
-The placement works when the home itself is the medicine and fails when staying in a draining household feels like loyalty, and the body absorbs the household's stress on the family's behalf.
-The interruption point is the home inventory, treating the rooms and the people in them as wellness variables that can be adjusted.
-The shadow is wellness-as-self-erasure, the caretaker's body running last on the list of people being looked after.
+Hygieia in Cancer names the wellness pattern that lives in the domestic atmosphere.
+The kitchen, the bed, the bath, the room you eat in.
+It works when the home itself is the medicine.
+The shadow is wellness-as-self-erasure: staying in a draining household feels like loyalty, the body absorbs the household's stress on the family's behalf, the caretaker's body runs last on the list of people being looked after.
+Treat the rooms and the people in them as wellness variables that can be adjusted.

 Hygieia in Leo